Hydroxychloroquine is a medication that doctors prescribe to treat a variety of conditions, including malaria, arthritis, and lupus.

-The World Health Organization (WHO) are currently running an international clinical trial comparing hydroxychloroquine and three other treatments against standard care.
+The World Health Organization (WHO) are currently running an

 The aim is to provide a strong evidence base of the efficacy — or lack thereof — of each treatment.
 The WHO have now removed hydroxychloroquine from this trial due to a lack of efficacy.

-However, medications and home remedies that help alleviate flu symptoms may also help with mild symptoms of COVID-19.
+Medications and home remedies that help alleviate flu symptoms may also help with mild symptoms of COVID-19.